tkuenneth/TFWC/README.md

 The app is based on Gluon Mobile.
 However, it deliberately does not use Gluon Glisten but a humble JavaFX interface for the sake of exercise ;-).
-Also, the app does not use the JSON interface of xkcd but relys on the atom feed, because this way a little more meta data is available.
+Also, the app does not use the JSON interface of xkcd but relies on the atom feed, because this way a little more meta data is available.

 ## To do